jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-15-kafka-development-with-docker-part-6/index.md

 authors:
   - JaehyeonKim
 images: []
-description: In previous posts, we developed a data ingestion pipeline of fake online orders data using Kafka Connect source and sink connectors and discussed the benefits of schema registry when developing Kafka applications.
+description: In Part 3, we developed a data ingestion pipeline of fake online orders data using Kafka Connect source and sink connectors without integrating schema registry.
+Later we discussed the benefits of schema registry when developing Kafka applications in Part 5.
 In this post, I'll demonstrate how to enhance the existing data ingestion pipeline by integrating AWS Glue Schema Registry.
 ---

 In [Part 3](/blog/2023-05-25-kafka-development-with-docker-part-3), we developed a data ingestion pipeline of fake online orders data using Kafka Connect source and sink connectors.
 Schemas are not enabled on both the connectors as there was not an integrated schema registry.
-In [Part 4](/blog/2023-06-01-kafka-development-with-docker-part-4), we discussed how schema registry can improve robustness of Kafka applications by validating schemas.
+In [Part 5](/blog/2023-06-08-kafka-development-with-docker-part-5), we discussed how schema registry can improve robustness of Kafka applications by validating schemas.
 In this post, I'll demonstrate how to enhance the existing data ingestion pipeline by integrating [*AWS Glue Schema Registry*](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html).

 * [Part 1 Cluster Setup](/blog/2023-05-04-kafka-development-with-docker-part-1)
 * [Part 2 Management App](/blog/2023-05-18-kafka-development-with-docker-part-2)